Home Service Wilderness First Responder with Matthew Angus and Isabel Chavez– G25110204

 Isabel Chavez

-Isabel Chavez is a born and raised New Mexican.
-She spent her youth exploring Ghost Ranch, led Youth Programming during College Staff and is now an Experience Expert with the Programs and Events department.
-She was also recently appointed as the Ghost Ranch Safety Coordinator.
+Isabel Chavez (she/her) is a born and raised New Mexican.
+She spent her youth exploring Ghost Ranch, led Youth Programming during the Ranch’s College Staff program and is now the Youth Programs Manager with the Ghost Ranch Programs and Events department.
+She also serves as the Ghost Ranch Safety Coordinator, spearheading the Safety Committee and organizing safety and emergency preparedness training interdepartmentally.

-In her free time, you can find her slowly reading science non-fiction, cuddling with her two dogs, seeking opportunities for creativity and basking in the outdoors.
+In her free time, you can find her reading and cuddling with her dog, attempting a fiber arts project, or adventuring outside.

 • Matthew Angus